-Cannon, a Republican, was the representative for Tennessee's 5th congressional district from 1821 to 1823.
+Cannon was the representative for Tennessee’s 5th congressional district and was a Republican.
+He served from 1821 to 1823.

 From Jan 1814 to Mar 1823, Cannon missed 53 of 516 roll call votes, which is 10.3%.
 This is better than the median of 13.3% among the lifetime records of representatives serving in Mar 1823.
 The chart below reports missed votes over time.

 |Dec 1819-May 1820||88||6||6.8%||32nd|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information